madkins23/go-slog/handlers/flash/README.md

 along with the requisite additional error result handling.
 This removed the `sync.Pool` for the small arrays, which were no longer required.

+Later analysis suggested that calling `composer.addAttribute` was necessary for the basic fields as they were predictable and didn't need as much overhead.
+A third test, `BenchmarkBasicAdd`, was added to the benchmark tests for this case.

 [Benchmark tests](#benchmark-tests) have been added to compare the performance of the two approaches.
 The command to run these tests is:
 ```
 scripts/flash-bench Basic
 ```
-Manual evaluation of this test over different time periods suggests:
+Evaluation of this test over different time periods suggests that the final version shows:

-* ~36% decrease in execution time
+* ~30% - 40% decrease in execution time
-* ~26% decrease in bytes allocated
+* ~28% decrease in bytes allocated
-* ~29% decrease in the number of allocations
+* ~25% decrease in the number of allocations

 In addition, the number of allocations for a simple log record, which had been stubbornly `2` for `flash`, dropped to `1`.[^3]